-I listened for the first time one weekend and immediately fell in love with the band.
-I messaged Shon something calm and normal, like: “OH MY GOD THIS FUCKING BAND, I WANT TO TATTOO THEM ON MY BODY.”
+I had seen him and some other music friends I respected post about the album, so I spent an entire weekend listening to this band and going through some cathartic solo ritual.
+I messaged Shon something calm and normal, like: “OH MY GOD, THIS FUCKING BAND.
+I WANT TO TATTOO THEM ON MY BODY.”
 It was the perfect doorway because it wasn’t a doorway at all, just two people geeking out about the same thing without trying to be impressive.

 When IDLES came to Denver, I posted that I had two extra VIP tickets I was looking to sell.
-Shon already had a regular ticket, a photo pass, and a reviewer pass.
+Unbeknownst to me, Shon already had a regular ticket, a photo pass, and a reviewer pass.
 Three tickets.
 One human.
-He bought one of mine anyway just as a means to meet me.
+He bought one of mine so he could meet me.
+He gave me some bullshit excuse that he needed a spot to stash his camera equipment (like he would leave that alone).

-That night he bought my friend and me a drink, we talked for a bit, and then he disappeared into the photo pit, giving me the perfect amount of an introduction to be compelling but mysterious.
+That night, he bought my friend Shadows Gather and me a drink, we talked for a bit, and then he disappeared into the photo pit, giving me the perfect amount of an introduction to be compelling but mysterious.

 Months later, he texted out of the blue: “What are you doing tomorrow?”
 Directness isn’t usually his Midwestern style, but something had shifted.
-He’d just returned from Milan, where he studied with fashion photographer Lindsay Adler, and came home with an epiphany that he needed to carpe diem.
+He’d just returned from Milan, where he studied with fashion photographer Lindsay Adler, found himself in a flurry of fun nights out, and came home with an epiphany that he needed to carpe fucking diem.

 I told him I’d be at a 21+ party night at Meow Wolf Denver and invited him to come.
-It was chaotic and colorful in the way could make or break a date.
-I was leading a group of drag performers on a birthday tour through alien landscapes wearing sequins, surrounded by art, noise, and neon.
+It was chaotic and colorful in a way that could make or break a date.
+I was leading a group of drag performers on a birthday tour through alien landscapes.

-Convergence Station became a place of convergence for us, in the most literal way.
-Shon and I sat in the Cosmohedron in Numina talking about life, and we learned that we were both devoted parents–something that told me instantly that he was a real one.
-Afterward, we sat on the curb outside and talked for hours.
+After the party ended and everyone left, we sat on the curb outside and talked for hours.
 I kissed him first.
 He rode off on his Triumph motorcycle like a cool dude.

-At 39, divorced with two kids, I didn’t think I’d fall in love again.
+At 39, divorced with two kids, I had given up on romantic love.
 My feminist punk persona has always been a little “too much” for some men and intoxicating for the wrong ones.
 I’d started to accept the idea that being fully understood was a luxury item I might not get in this lifetime.
+I had just moved in with my dear friend Sid Pink, and we had forged a strange little family where my kids showed their friends at school videos of the infamous Sid Pink, and told them, “That guy lives in my basement!”

-On our second date, we kissed so long a security guard working the nighttime streets of downtown Denver came over to check on us.
-That winter, we fell in love in his downtown loft, trading long voice memos, sharing wine and snacks, and opening up about everything in the unglamorous, real way that actually builds something.
+We kissed outside of the closed Fluevog store so long that a security guard working the nighttime streets of downtown Denver came over to check on us.
+That winter, we fell in love in his downtown loft, trading long voice memos, sharing wine and “girlfriend snacks” (the “girl dinner” basics he would pick up and keep at his loft whenever I was around), and having meaningful relationship conversations in that philosophical way that lets you form a bond before the stakes are already a mile high.

 One night, mid-kiss, I had the thought: Are we falling in love?
 Shon pulled back and looked at me like I’d said the quiet part out loud.
 Then he simply said, “Yes.”